eegg/school-policies-and-procedures/src/safeguarding.rst

 Internal procedures for determining Abuse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the *Child Protection Officer* is approached by a *Team Member* with a suspicion of *Abuse*, or by anyone with an accusation of *Abuse* against a *Team Member*, he will:
+When |The Child Protection Officer| is approached by a *Team Member* with a suspicion of abuse_, or by anyone with an accusation of abuse_ against a *Team Member*, he will:

 #.
 Ensure that,
    for each suspect or accusee,
    at least one *Staff Member* is present with them when in |The Setting|.
-#. note down in the *Child Protection Record*:
+#. note down in the `Child Protection Record`_:

    * the child of concern
    * who approached him (whether a *Team Member* or a *Guardian*)
    * the date and time he was approached
    * the date and time he noted down these details

-#. regard the changes as *Evidence of Abuse*, unless and only unless:
+#. regard the changes as `evidence of abuse`_, unless and only unless:

    * the child has not been placed on the Safeguarding Children Register, *and*
    * immediate, clear, and consistent innocent explanation for the changes is given, *without* any prompting: